xyz-catman/ML_cheatsheet/README.md

 We make it!!

 ## Description
 MLcheatsheet.txt:  ML cheatsheet.written by "mermaid".
+raw_data:  ML chaetsheet from web(ex.
+Azure,sklearn etc)

 ## Contribution
 We want to update once a day.
 We need your help.
 Any and all ideas are welcome.
 Thank you!!

+last update May 25, 2020